-37.1 The Council uses Equality Impact Analysis as a tool to ensure our decision making takes into consideration the protected characteristics with regard to the General Equality Duty (GED).
+- 32.1 The Council uses Equality Impact Assessments as a tool to ensure our decision making takes into consideration the protected characteristics with regard to the General Equality Duty (GED).
 In short, we must demonstrate that we pay due regard to eliminate unlawful discrimination, harassment and victimisation, to advance equality of opportunity and to foster good relations.
 We need to assess and analyse the practical impact on those whose needs are affected by changes to the way that we deliver our services or to our spending.
 We have adopted a proportionate approach that takes into account the relevance of a proposal with regard to equality.
 This is a measured response recognising that our resources are best aimed at dealing with those proposals that could have the most significant impact.
-In order to accomplish this we have followed a process designed to screen proposals and ensure that they are fully explored.

-- 37.2 Our process involves carrying out an initial scoping exercise to determine which budget saving proposals may require action or further investigation with regard to equality impact.
+In order to accomplish this we have followed a process designed to screen proposals and ensure that they are fully explored. - 32.2 Our process involves carrying out an initial scoping exercise to determine which budget saving proposals may require action or further investigation with regard to equality impact.
 For proposals where implications are identified and are at a sufficiently developed state a proportionate impact assessment is undertaken.
-Where a proposal is still at an early stage of development, an equality impact analysis will be undertaken during its development.
+Where a proposal is still at an early stage of development, an equality impact assessment will be undertaken during its development.
 This is an ongoing process that will continue throughout the year.
-As we engage with our community and partners to identify where we may need to deliver services differently, we will ensure that we continue the process of screening these proposals to identify if there are any equality implications. - 37.3 The proposals contained in this report will impact on specific groups of people.
+As we engage with our community and partners to identify where we may need to deliver services differently, we will ensure that we continue the process of screening these proposals to identify if there are any equality implications. - 32.3 The proposals contained in this report will impact on specific groups of people.
 An initial Impact analysis, on the savings proposals, highlights limited equality impacts, further work will be undertaken to identify and mitigate adverse impacts as far as possible.
-We will continue to screen all savings proposals for potential equality impacts relative to the General Equality Duty as proposals are developed further prior to implementation and will carry out further impact analysis where appropriate, prior to any final decisions being taken. - 37.4 Public consultation will took place between 6 January 2023 and 5 February 2023.
-The proposals contained in the report were also subject to Member scrutiny during this period.
+We will continue to screen all savings proposals for potential equality impacts relative to the General Equality Duty as proposals are developed further prior to implementation and will carry out further impact analysis where appropriate, prior to any final decisions being taken. - 32.4 Public consultation will take place between 6 January 2023 and 5 February 2023.
+The proposals contained in the report will also be subject to Member scrutiny during this period.
+Final proposals will be considered by Cabinet on 16 February 2023 who will make recommendations to Full Council on 2 March 2023.
 The final agreed recommendations will be implemented during 2023/24 and future years.

-38.0 Climate Change and Environmental Implications
+33.0 Climate Change and Environmental Implications